AudreyKj/covid19-app/README.md

 # CORONA EMOTIONS CLUB - React app about COVID-19

-In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions.
-An "admin" page (made with chart.js) visualizes the data of the submissions by date and location. <br />
+In this React app, users share their personal experiences of the COVID-19 outbreak and browse through others' submissions. <br /><br/>

-This project's intention is to collect personal, yet global, perspectives on the situation.
+An "admin" page (made with chart.js) visualizes the data of the submissions by date and location.  <br /><br/>

+Fully responsive app.
+The main features have been tested with Jest and React Testing Library.

 [visit live app](https://corona-emotions.club)